nihochuha/openwrt_scripts/routerich/README.md

      - navigate to System - Sheduled Tasks
      - paste two strings quoted above to the end of text input
      - press "Save"
+4. You can adjust triggers used in daylight mode for your ow needs.
+Check [OpenWRT documentation](https://openwrt.org/docs/guide-user/base-system/led_configuration#led_triggers)

 # Скрипты для OpenWRT на Routerich AX3000